-Starting to learn how to snorkel underwater is great fun – but you should never enter into it lightly!
+Starting to learn how to snorkel is great fun – but you should never enter into it lightly!
 There are a few things you’re going to need to do to prepare, and of course, you’re going to need the right equipment and accessories to make sure you’re able to take on the deep at a pace you’re comfortable with.

 Looking for some underwater snorkel tips and tricks?
-Here’s my quick, full guide on how to snorkel underwater if you’re new to the idea!
+Here’s my quick, full guide on how to snorkel if you’re new to the idea!

 How to Prepare for Snorkelling